Thyrister/APIs/README.md

 Basic CRUD Operations are performed.

 Using Node.js , Express, MongoDb.

-YOu can test these in Postman.
+You can test these in Postman.